Twice: Awards and achievements

 By May of the following year, they became the first artist to win seven consecutive Triple Crowns on Inkigayo.
 Twice received their third consecutive Song of the Year award at the 2018 Mnet Asian Music Awards with "What Is Love?" from their fifth extended play of the same name, making them the first group to win the award for three consecutive years.
 Twice topped the list of Korea's most popular music video on YouTube for two consecutive years with "Cheer Up" (2016) and "Knock Knock" (2017).
 In 2020, Twice became the K-pop girl group with the most music show wins totaling 106 wins as well as the fastest group to reach that number.

 Twice was included in Variety's Youth Impact Report 2016—an annual list of young entertainers who have made an impact in the industry over the past year—at number 54 as the only K-pop group on the list.
 In 2017, Twice received the Minister of Culture, Sports and Tourism Commendation at the Korean Popular Culture and Arts Awards.
 They were then recognized as the only Asian act on Billboards 21 Under 21 2017: Music's Next Generation, an annual ranking that highlights some of the world's most powerful young voices across various music genres.

 In 2021, Twice's tenth extended play, Taste of Love, peaked at number-one on the Billboard Top Album Sales chart, making it the first EP from a girl group to do so.
 It was also the first EP from a girl group to enter the top 10 of the Billboard 200.

 On March 1, 2023, Twice was awarded the Breakthrough Artist at the 2023 Billboard Women in Music held in Los Angeles.
 This marks the first time a female K-Pop group has won this award.
 In 2025, Twice received the Prime Minister's Commendation at the Korean Popular Culture and Arts Awards.
+In May 2026 Twice won the award for Best Female K-Pop Artist at the 2026 American Music Awards held in Las Vegas, Nevada.